zd3nik/SubSim/protocol.md

                       |              shields         |  Number of shields remaining.
                       |              ----------------|------------------------------------------
                       |              torpedos        |  Number of torpedos remaining.
-                      |                              |  This variable will not be present if
+                      |                              |  This variable will not be prexsent if
                       |                              |  the submarine has unlimited torpedos.
                       |              ----------------|------------------------------------------
                       |              mines           |  Number of mines remaining.
+                      |                              |  This variable will not be prexsent if
+                      |                              |  the submarine has unlimited mines.
                       |              ----------------|------------------------------------------
                       |              sonar_range     |  Current sonar range.
                       |              ----------------|------------------------------------------